 Old Weston Garden Farm Shop

-Sylvia and John bought nine acres of land on the road to Alconbury four years ago with the aim of producing local food for local people and passers-by.
-They only sell what they grow themselves, and everything they offer is grown in Old Weston, so you can’t get anything fresher or more local.
+Sylvia and John bought nine acres of land on the road to Alconbury in 2013 with the aim of producing local food for locals and passers-by.
+They only sell what they produce, nothing is bought in, so you know exactly where the food comes from.

-The pair also keep free-range chickens who wander around the orchard eating what nature provides.
-Their eggs have a beautiful mix of coloured shells from white to green/blue, and light to dark brown.
+Free-range chickens wander around the orchard eating what nature provides ensuring their eggs are fresh and tasty.
+Different breeds of chicken lay different-coloured eggs from white to green/blue, and light to dark brown.

 By Philip Seaman, Cambridgeshire editor